 Crown of the Head

 The crown of your head is roughly the area where you’d gather your hair into a ponytail.
 Using a mantilla veil here is a more modern approach to the previous style: the veil still frames the face, though not so dramatically, and it still drapes over the shoulders.
-But this style offers far more opportunity when styling your hair—you can use decorative combs and pins to hold the veil in place, for example, rather than totally forgoing decorative headpieces.
+But this style offers far more opportunity when styling your hair—for example, you can use decorative combs and pins to hold the veil in place rather than totally forgoing decorative headpieces.

 Nape of the Neck